plone/training/mastering-plone/volto_talk_listview.rst

 Exercise 1
 **********

-Add a criteria in the search and sort the talks in the order of their modification date.
+Modify the criteria in the search to sort the talks in the order of their modification date.

 ..  admonition:: Solution
     :class: toggle